aci-ref/facilitation_best_practices/introduction.md

-While many Facilitators spend their time on a variety of tasks that are essential to providing ACI resources to research communities, the activities of Facilitation are best represented in the below items.
+While many Facilitators spend their time on a variety of tasks that are essential to providing ACI resources to research communities, the activities of Facilitation are best represented in the below goals.
 Versus other ACI-related roles, a key component of Facilitation is to assist researchers in leveraging ACI resources for themselves, rather than performing research tasks on ACI systems for or as a contributor to